9: …And the World Will Go On Without You

 Feet clicked on tile and stepped over roaches.
 She didn’t actually know where to find Doll’s basement.
 A glance back — and yep, that was a bug already climbing up Doll’s leg.
 Ignoring that, Lizzy gave a confused shrug, and Doll pointed — with her floating knife.
 Extra.

 Turn the key, open the hatch, and plunge into a pitch black hole.
 Where was the light switch?
-And why is every light in Doll’s house an ominous red?
+And really, why is every light in Doll’s house an ominous red?

 Lizzy ventured further, and glimpsed what lay in Doll’s basement.
 Not exactly a surprise.
-Lizzy would not see three of her groupies again, and she hadn’t seen them anywhere upstairs.
+Lizzy would never see three of her groupies again, and she hadn’t seen them anywhere upstairs.
 Where else could they be?

 When you find out your former bestie is a serial killer, you could take that a number of ways.
 Really, Lizzy thought there was exactly one reaction most would give, once it couldn’t be denied.